 - Give back to your community through service projects.

-- Members will meet at designated Metro Stations each morning.
+- Members will meet at designated Metro Stations each morning on weekend work days.
 Transportation will be provided from the Metro Station to parks and members will be returned to the same Metro Station at end of work day.
+Members will meet at our Field Oﬃce at Navy Yard for the one weekday per month meeting.

-- Work gear (SCA hoodie, SCA long sleeve shirt, SCA knit hat, helmets, gloves, and tools) will also be provided to all members in the program.
+- Work gear (SCA hoodie, SCA long sleeve shirt, SCA knit hat, helmets, gloves, tools) and lunch will be provided to all members in the program.

-If you are interested in participating in the Fall Program, you must be at least 18 years old and an Alumni of SCA Programing.
-If you qualify and want to apply, log into your MySCA Account and update your MySCA Proﬁle.
-You must update your Community Program Application Dates of availability to reﬂect the length of the fall program.
+If you are a Summer Program Alumni and are interested in applying to CLC, please log into your MySCA Account and update your MySCA Proﬁle.
+You must update your Community Program Application Dates of Availability to reﬂect the length of the CLC program.
+After you update your proﬁle, you should follow the instructions below on how to apply to the CLC program:

-- Locate the “I have a Promo Code” link under the New Application button:
+1) Locate the “I have a Promo Code” link.

 - Click on the link.